• Blog

 What to look for

-When you're watching any setter, try to start asking yourself these questions:
+When you're watching any setter, ask yourself:

 • How quickly do they get to the setting position?
 How many steps do they take?